 Be Like Jim Carrey on Steroids

-And the participant will speak on videotape with lots of eyebrow action, exaggerating the smiles and grimaces.
-We’ll then look at the tape and see that the gestures suddenly became quite natural!
+And the participant will speak on video with lots of eyebrow action, exaggerating the smiles and grimaces.
+We’ll then look at the video and see that the gestures suddenly became quite natural!
 It’s like the facial energy somehow fixed the gestures!

-Of course, what’s happening is that the focus on the facial energy has made the participant forget about his hands and start gesturing in a natural, energized and confident manner.
+Of course, what’s happening is that the focus on the facial energy has made the participant forget about their hands and start gesturing in a natural, energized and confident manner.

 Other Tips for Gestures